- Environmental governance through collective action

 - Local approaches to biodiversity conservation

-I'm always keen to hear from students interested in issues related to local forms of environmental governance (practice, knowledge, institutions), and committed to the principles of community engagement.
-I have potential opportunities for students (Master’s or PhD), especially those with Spanish-language skills, to work on two planned research projects (2018-2022):
+I'm always keen to hear from prospective Master’s and PhD students interested in issues related to local forms of environmental governance (practice, knowledge, institutions), and committed to the principles of community engagement.

 - Doctor of Philosophy in Natural Resources and Environmental Management.
 University of Manitoba